orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ---
 ## Methods
-* Avoid Side Effects
+* Avoid side effects
 * Avoid type-checking
 * Avoid flags in parameters
 * Don't use a Singleton pattern
-* Limit the Amounts of Parameters
+* Limit the amounts of parameters
 * Functions should do one thing
 * Function names should say what they do
 * Functions should only be one level of abstraction